INCF/nineml-python/doc/source/serialization.rst

 local:
-   All references are written locallly to the serialized document.
+   All references are written locally to the serialized document.
 prefer:
    Objects are written as references where possible
 inline: